Beyond the Warmth of Home

 She spat out the toothpaste, thankful that the cloying paste washed away some of the sickly taste of her mouth.

-Wiping it, she pressed an old intercom button, the plastic rasping in its slot.
+Wiping her mouth, she pressed an old intercom button, the plastic rasping in its slot.

 "Malice, status report,"